nimbleapproach/drone-demo/README.md

 1. Run test on any event to any branch (commit etc.)
 2. If the event was a tag event run docker build and push the image to ACR (note it uses auto_tag which will generate the tag from the github tag)

-*We'll likely want to look at different pipeline for different branches, environments and so on*
+*We'll likely want to look at different pipeline for different branches, environments and so on.
+I was interested in using GitHub environments to set deployment targets, however it requires an Enterprise account*

 ## Things to look at
 ### TLS certificates